Applied Ergonomics

 Learning Objective:

-Students will analyze and synthesize knowledge of fundamentals in ergonomics, human factors, human-computer interaction, and the innovation process after utilizing active learning methods in lesson including think-pair-share and notes-with-gaps.
-Supplementary readings will emphasize applications of ergonomics in design and methods that are multi-disciplinary incorporating knowledge of computer sciences, information sciences and psychological principles.
+Students will analyze and synthesize knowledge of fundamentals in ergonomics, human factors, human-computer interaction, and the innovation process after utilizing active learning methods in lesson including thing-pair-share and notes-with-gaps.
+Students will consider AI-based information and AI performance measures before benchmarking against fundamentals.
+There will be an emphasis on applications of ergonomics in design and methods that are multi-disciplinary incorporating knowledge of computer sciences, information sciences and psychological principles.
 Students will apply methods to analyze research and existing designs, as well as demonstrate their ability to create new knowledge through content analysis.
-Students will generate new understandings in specialized topics if interest while utilizing information literacy methods such as bibliometric analysis, content analysis and cluster analysis for the final project.
+Students will generate new understandings in specialized topics of interest through various data visualization techniques.

 Description: